Research Project Opportunities

 - Confirmation of funding / sponsorship (if applicable)

-- Research Proposal (if you are NOT selecting a project from the Directory of PhD opportunities or applying for a Studentship)
+- Research Proposal (if you are NOT selecting a project from the Directory of PhD opportunities or applying for a Studentship).
+Click here for guidance about how to write a good research proposal.

 Step 3 – Apply Online